grumpycoders/iec-60908/README.md

 Several important details:
  - C1 covers C2.
 This means that a DSP will correct errors in a specific order to make sense, and correcting C1 first may very well silence C2 problems.
-But either can theorically be done in any order to correct data, and one or the other showing up in the DSP diagnostics doesn't really have any indication in the gravity of the problems.
+But either can theoretically be done in any order to correct data, and one or the other showing up in the DSP diagnostics doesn't really have any indication in the gravity of the problems.
  - C1 and C2 do not cover the same data bytes, as they do not have the